How we use your information

 People who use our LiveChat service

-We use a third-party provider, Zendesk chat, to supply and support our LiveChat service, which we use to handle customer enquiries in real time.
+We use a third-party provider, Zendesk chat, to supply and support our LiveChat service on our websites, which we use to handle customer enquiries in real time.

 If you use the LiveChat service we will collect your name, email address (optional) and the contents of your LiveChat session.
 This information will be retained for two years and will not be shared with any other organisations.
 You can request a transcript of your LiveChat session if you provide your email address at the start of your session or when prompted at the end.